 Security when wild camping

 Your vehicle is always at risk from thieves and damage not mater where you are.
 Free camping spots are known by locals and most leisure vehicles are very obvious.
 Always park sensible, never leave anything on display, and always lock your vehicle.
 If others are parking in the area park next to them, not just close to them.
 A vehicle is safer when in a pack of vehicles, rather than a lone vehicle on the edge of the pack.
 When you park up chat with the people camping around you.
-Don't be put off by people with dreadlocks or by surfers, which you will find in seaside areas.
-These people are normally very nice, friendly and also looking for a secure place to park.

 You should always get permission before free camping.
 This is not always easy as it can be hard to determine who to ask.
 It is made more difficult when travelling in a country where you do not speak the primary language.
 If you do not seek permission when you must accept that you may be awoken by the police or land owner, moved on or issued with a fine.
 This is very rare though.
 In acceptable or designated free camping areas very few troubles occur.
 In my experience I have had no trouble, meet lots of nice people and saved a lot of money.